Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/dynamic_partner_in_server_mode.md

 title: "Dynamic  partner in server mode"
 linkTitle: "Dynamic partner in server mode"
 weight: 370
---- In server mode, standard {{< TransferCFT/axwayvariablesComponentShortName  >}} operations consist of accepting
-a transfer request only if the partner is pre- defined in the parameter settings.
+---In server mode, standard {{< TransferCFT/axwayvariablesComponentShortName  >}} operations consist of accepting a transfer request only if the partner is pre-defined in the parameter settings.
 This topic describes a mode where {{< TransferCFT/axwayvariablesComponentShortName  >}} can accept a connection from a partner that is not already defined.
 This type of partner is referred to as a **dynamic partner**.